SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Expression/Expression.md

 ### Revisiting negated message for Negation

-Now we can go back on negating an expression.
+Now we can go back to negating an expression.
 Our implementation is not nice even if we can negate any expression and get the correct value.
 If you look at it carefully negating a negation could be better.
-Printing a negated negation illustrates well the problem: we get two minuses instead of none.
+Printing a negated negation illustrates well the problem: we get two minus operations instead of none.

 ```
 (EConstant value: 11) negated